orthecreedence/cl-async/README.md

                  :headers '(("Accept" . "text/html"))
                  :timeout 5)

+##### request-cb definition

+    (lambda (http-status http-headers body-byte-array) ...)

+- `http-status` is an integer corresponding to the HTTP status code returned.
+- `http-headers` is an alist, as such: '(("Content-Type" . "text/html") ...)
+- `body-byte-array` is pretty self-explanatory.
+Convert to string w/ babel if needed.

 ### http-server
 Start a server that asynchronously processes HTTP requests.
 It takes data out of the request and populates the [http-request](#http-request) with it, which is